 If you have an experience with 2 variations that are connected to the same template - the code of the template is added once to the Dynamic Yield script, and variations only include the values of the variables.
 If variations will not be connected to the template, the entire code of both variations is be included in the Dynamic Yield script.
 More code means more delays, so we recommend using templates whenever possible.
 Learn more about Templates.

 Minifying the code of the templates and variations can reduce script size significantly.
-There are various tools online to minify your code (e.g. minifier.org).
+There are various tools online to minify your code (such as minifier.org).

-Larger feeds may experience slower recommendation serving times, although there are many other factors as well such as the amount and type of recommendation rules.
+Larger feeds might experience slower recommendation serving times, although there are many other factors as well, such as the number and types of recommendation rules.
 If you are concerned or have experienced slow recommendation serving times, we recommend:

-Preconnect tags allow the browser to setup early connections before an HTTP request is actually sent to the server.
+Preconnect tags enable the browser to set up early connections before an HTTP request is actually sent to the server.
 This eliminates roundtrip latency and saves time for users.
-Some browsers (e.g. Explorer, Safari iOS) do not support preconnect tags and ignores it.
+Some browsers (such as Explorer and Safari iOS) do not support preconnect tags and ignore them.